Fighting Well: Understanding Conflict and Connection in Relationships

 Explore sexuality beyond performance: What emotional needs are expressed through intimacy?

-Focus on fit: No partner is perfect.
-The question is whether your patterns can grow together.
+Focus on how well you and your partner fit together.
+No one is perfect—the real question is whether your patterns can grow together over time.

 Communication Checklist